princefishthrower/chrisfrew.in/src/content/blog/calculating-activity-amounts-for-process-and-production-orders-with-sap-abap/index.md

 _There was a bug with this code!
 When we make the conversion to MIN, we forgot to overwrite_ `lv_unit` _to_ `MIN`_, so the conversion was correct, but the unit was left in hours, or_ `H` _!
 You can see this in the code comments with date 2018.04.19._

 # First off, Congratulations! :confetti_ball:
 <sup>And a happy new year!
-(If you're viewing this in the summer or something, see the date! :wink:)</sup>
+(If you're viewing this in the summer or something, see the date! 😉)</sup>
 ## You've found the only post on the entire internet that describes the full process of calculating activity amounts for production order confirmations by programming it directly using SAP ABAP! :scream::scream::scream:
-## I hope you use this post to maximum effectiveness, because it took me _four_ days to find, build, and get a working answer. :smile:
+## I hope you use this post to maximum effectiveness, because it took me _four_ days to find, build, and get a working answer. 😊

 ## The Problem